The Freedom Account

 In short, Ms. Hunt's Freedom Account functions like this:

 Ideally, this would be a no- or low-fee account.
-As long as you already have an established checking account somewhere, then savings accounts from Emigrant Direct and ING DIRECT work like a charm as Freedom Accounts, since you can transfer money back and forth from your existing accounts with a few keystrokes.
+As long as you already have an established checking account somewhere, then accounts from Emigrant Direct and Capital One 360 work like a charm as Freedom Accounts, since you can transfer money back and forth from your existing accounts with a few keystrokes.
 If you're setting up a separate checking account for as your Freedom Account, remember that since you'll definitely be paying expenses from it, you'll want to make sure its check-writing privileges are up to snuff.
 And be sure that making deposits into this account is as easy as possible.
 (The ability to set up electronic and/or automatic deposits into it is generally a big plus.
-Again, ING Direct savings accounts fit this bill perfectly.)
+Again, Capital One 360 savings accounts fit this bill perfectly.)

 Some of these will come to mind immediately; others will probably require that you search back through a few checkbook registers, or scroll backward through your computer financial program, if you use one.
 What were the bills that caught you by surprise?
 What bills didn't surprise you, but still found you unprepared?
 Auto repairs?
 Property taxes?
 Insurance deductibles?
 Medical bills?
 Holiday and birthday gifts?
 Here's a list of some ideas: